Carry Forward Concessional Contributions

 Carry-forward contributions are not a special type of super contribution; they simply apply rules allowing super fund members to use any of their unused concessional contributions cap (or limit) on a rolling basis for five years.

-This means if you don’t use the full amount of your concessional contribution cap ($25,000 in 2019/20 and 2020/21), you can carry forward the unused amount and take advantage of it up to five years later.
+This means if you don’t use the full amount of your concessional contribution cap ( $30,000 in 2024 and 2025 tax years ), you can carry forward the unused amount and take advantage of it up to five years later.
 After five years, any unused amounts expire.

 Expiry of unused concessional contributions caps